kogo59/The_Central_Caucasus_and_Bashan/chapters/12_Chapter.md

 — Camp in the Forest — A Tremendous Gorge — Balkar — A Hospitable Sheikh — The Mollah — Gloomy Weather — A  Solemn  Parting — Granitic Cliffs — Karaoul — A
-Mountain Panorama — Sources of the Tcherek — The Stuleveesk Pass — Koschtantau and Dychtan — A Noble Peak — Our Last Camp.
+Mountain Panorama — Sources of the Tcherek — The Stuleveesk Pass — Koschtantau and Dychtau — A Noble Peak — Our Last Camp.
 <br /><br />
 ::::